isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-antennae/index.md

-﻿
-- -
+﻿---
-- title: Do Spiders Have Antennae
+title: Do Spiders Have Antennae
-description: Spiders are fascinating creatures, often mistaken for insects due to their small size and presence in many of the same environments.
-- However, their anatomy...
+description: Spiders are fascinating creatures, often mistaken for insects due to their small size and presence in many of the same environments. - However, their anatomy...
-slug: /do
+slug: /do-spiders-have-antennae/
-- spiders
-- have
-- antennae/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Guide